 Trond E. Øie is from Bærum, just outside Oslo in Norway.
 He still lives in Bærum.
-His musical career started in 1994 with a blues band called Bottle Of Blues.
+His musical career started in 1994 with a blues band called Bottle of Blues.
 The band was started by Trond who was the band’s singer and harmonica player, drummer Ståle Hagen and guitarist Hans Kristian Sandgrind.
-Bottle Of Blues played covers by various blues artists including Muddy Waters, T-Bone Walker, Buddy Guy and B.B.
+Bottle of Blues played covers by various blues artists including Muddy Waters, T-Bone Walker, Buddy Guy and B.B.
 King.
 After numerous changes in the line-up Ole Petter Flugsrud joined the band as guitarist in 1996.
 By then Sandgrind had already switched to bass.
-The band did their first gig on December 17th 1996 at Oslo Bluesklubb, Oslo, Norway.
+The band did their first gig on December 17, 1996 at Oslo Bluesklubb, Oslo, Norway.
 Three more gigs followed the coming months.
-Then in september 1997, the band split up.
+Then in September 1997, the band split up.

 "Dreams" was recorded in Oslo, Norway, September 2008.
 It was released December 5, 2008.
 Consisting of four songs, all written by Trond E. Øie, Dreams shows the band in fine form.
-It also highligts two different aspects of the band and their music: The straight forward rock band in the songs A Change Has Got To Come and Does It Really Matter, and the more proggier side in the songs Dreams and Streets Of The City.
-The CD was well recieved and was instrumental in getting gigs for the band.
+It also highlights two different aspects of the band and their music: The straight forward rock band in the songs A Change Has Got To Come and Does It Really Matter, and the more proggier side in the songs Dreams and Streets Of The City.
+The CD was well received and was instrumental in getting gigs for the band.
 As Geir Inge Storli had left the band after the last day of the recording they needed a replacement.
-An old friend of Tronds, Per Arne Tandberg, was brought in.
-Starting out as hired gun for the bands first ever concert, on December 5, 2008, he quickly became an important full time member.
+An old friend of Trond’s, Per Arne Tandberg, was brought in.
+Starting out as hired gun for the band’s first ever concert, on December 5, 2008, he quickly became an important fulltime member.

 In July 2013 Trond started recording a solo album.
-He brought with him Tor Svendberg, from Trond Øie & the Deputies, on guitar, Trygve Beddari on keyboards and accordeon, Tov Ramstad on bass and Marco Dell'Armi on drums.
+He brought with him Tor Svendberg, from Trond Øie & the Deputies, on guitar, Trygve Beddari on keyboards and accordion, Tov Ramstad on bass and Marco Dell'Armi on drums.
 The recording took place at Lydkjøkkenet studio, Oslo, Norway. Øystein Vesaas was the engineer.
-Four songs were recorded: To A Friend, A Strange Encounter, I Keep On Looking and Expectations.
+Four songs were recorded: To A Friend, A Strange Encounter, I Keep on Looking and Expectations.
 The first three songs are from the Trond Øie & the Deputies days, the latter is a new one.
 Overdubs were made by Trond and Tor at Lydkjøkkenet the following weeks.
 Lydkjøkkenet has since been moved to a town called Moss.
 As Trond didn't want to travel to Moss to continue the recording, the recording continued at Bark studio, Oslo, Norway.
-We've done more overdubs, and together with engineer Per Øyvind Paulsen we're now, in March 2015, in the final stages of mixing the songs.

 Expectations was released October 7, 2015.
 The same day Trond and his band played their first concert, at Skuret in Oslo, Norway.